 “Haytor, also known as Haytor Rocks, Hay Tor, or occasionally Hey Tor, is a granite tor on the eastern edge of Dartmoor in the English county of Devon.
 It is at grid reference SX757770, near the village of Haytor Vale in the parish of Ilsington.
 There is an electoral ward with the same name.
 The population at the 2011 census is 2,862” (Haytor).

 We ride through tree bordered roadway the first half of the climb, then into the open for the last 2 kilometers with the Haytor rocks in site.
 There is plenty of hiking to be done at the top.
 We saw no cyclists during our time on the hill, but many hikers enjoying the area.

 This is a popular cycling area.

 Haytor Valel was the site of the 2019 British Hill Climb Championships

 Surrounded by trees for the first half of the climb.

-This is what we’re playing for - it’s worth it - bring your hiking shoes - or 33mm+ tires - 👍
+This is what we’re playing for, and it’s worth it!
+Bring your hiking shoes (or 33mm+ tires - 👍).

-First half of the climb is in the trees.
-As it opens up, a view of the rock formations on top of the hill will be your destination.
-If you want you can hike to the top of the rocks.
+The first half of the climb is in the trees, and as it opens up, a view of the rock formations on top of the hill will be your destination.
+If you want, you can hike to the top of the rocks.